apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsImageViewer.md

 oiv\_legacy Command
 -------------------

-Due to the internal layout changes introduced by the ProtocolBuffer-based fsimage ([HDFS-5698](https://issues.apache.org/jira/browse/HDFS-5698)), OfflineImageViewer consumes excessive amount of memory and loses some functions such as Indented and Delimited processor.
+Due to the internal layout changes introduced by the ProtocolBuffer-based fsimage ([HDFS-5698](https://issues.apache.org/jira/browse/HDFS-5698)), OfflineImageViewer consumes excessive amount of memory and loses some functions such as Indented processor.
 If you want to process without large amount of memory or use these processors, you can use `oiv_legacy` command (same as `oiv` in Hadoop 2.3).

 ### Usage